sirhc505/LDAP-Backup/README.md

 ## Created By

-Christopher Tarricone chris at uconn dot edu
+Christopher Tarricone chris at uconn dot edu (c) 2020